MCJack123/sanjuuni/README.md

 Unlike uncompressed frames, the color block is stored in two sections: the foreground colors are coded first, and then the background colors.
 This is to allow better run-length encoding.
 Each frame is compressed separately as well, as opposed to LZW and DEFLATE compression.

+#### Custom video compression - ANS
+This is a variant of the normal custom format, but uses asymmetrical numeral systems to encode the data.
+This compresses similarly to the Huffman coding used in normal custom compression, but is easier to decode as it doesn't need to step through each bit (all bits are read at once).
+The image is also encoded backwards as required by the ANS algorithm.

 #### Subtitle events
 | Offset | Bytes | Description                          |
 |--------|-------|--------------------------------------|